perryizgr8/perryizgr8.github.io/_posts/2021-12-11-python-gotchas.markdown

 title:  "TIL: python gotchas"
 categories: python
 ---
+Thanks to `pylint`, I came across a couple of python gotchas that weren't obvious to me at first glance.

 ## Dangerous default value as argument
 Python allows you to declare a default value for an argument, if it is not supplied by the caller.
 Like so: